-Senior Vice Chancellor for Academic Affairs, University of Houston System
+Senior Vice Chancellor for Academic Affairs, UH System

 Senior Vice President for Academic Affairs and Provost, University of Houston